Written by:

-Mental health discrimination in the workplace is both illegal, unethical and unfortunately, very common.
-This paradox is due to social perceptions that judge individuals exhibiting mental health symptoms buttressed against laws that punish employers for discriminating against employees with mental health disabilities.
+Mental health discrimination in the workplace is illegal, unethical and unfortunately, very common.
+This paradox is due to social perceptions that stigmatize individuals exhibiting mental health symptoms buttressed against laws that punish employers for discriminating against employees with mental health disabilities.
 Knowing your rights is critical when you are facing a situation in which you are being discriminated against.

 Workplace discrimination for mental health may be subtle and hard to detect.
-For example, it could be that you’re passed over for a promotion due to a past history of alcohol abuse that has no impact on your future performance.
+For example, it could be that you’re passed over for a promotion due to a past history of substance use that has no impact on your future performance.
 If you are qualified for the job and the only difference between you and another candidate is your mental health diagnosis, denying you a promotion could be considered discrimination.

 Once you’ve been hired, mental health discrimination on the job may look like: